 Having a Tender Heart

-One important element necessary for preparing our heart is acquiring a heart that is tender — a heart that is no longer hardened.
-We ask Father to give us a tender heart so that our heart is soft and quick to be submissive to the Word of Yahuwah.
+One important and necessary element for preparing our heart is acquiring a heart that is tender — a heart that is not hardened and stubborn.
+We regularly ask Father to give us a tender heart — a heart that is soft and quick to be submissive to the written Word of Yahuwah.
 King Josiah is an example of one whose heart was tender:

 “Because your heart was tender, and you have humbled yourself before Yahuwah [the LORD], when you heard what I [Yahuwah] spoke… I also have heard you, saith Yahuwah [the LORD]” (2Kings 22:18-19).